ankraft/ACME-oneM2M-CSE/README.md

 Please see the [Changelog](CHANGELOG.md) for the latest changes.

+### Important: Changed startup

+From this release (0.8.x) on the CSE is started by running the *acme* module:

+	python3 acme

+and not a starter script like in the past (was: ~~python3 acme.py~~).

+Command line arguments can be passed as usual.

 ### Hightlights in this release

 - Support for \<timeSeries> and \<timeSeriesInstances>
-- Improved support for access control and \<container>
+- Improved support for request expiration, access control and \<container> & \<contentInstances>
+- Improved console interface
 - Lot's of small improvements, bug fixes, and optimizations

 ## Acknowledgements